FabioNotaro2001/SoftwareArchitecturesAndPlatform-Assignment1/README.md

 ### Objectives

-- **Client-Server Architecture**: Implement a frontend and backend to facilitate interaction between remote users and administrators.
+- **Client-Server Architecture** -> implement a frontend and backend to facilitate interaction between remote users and administrators
-- **Backend Design**: Adopt layered and microkernel architecture styles for the backend.
+- **Backend Design** -> adopt layered and microkernel architecture styles for the backend
-- **Functionalities**:
+- **Functionalities** ->
-  - User and administrator authentication.
+  - User and administrator authentication
-  - Real-time tracking of e-bike locations.
+  - Real-time tracking of e-bike locations
-  - Management of user profiles and ride histories.
+  - Management of user profiles and ride histories
   - Administrative features for monitoring and analytics.

 ## Project Structure